La Palma volcano began erupting on September 19

-The 2021 La Palma eruption is coming from Cumbre Vieja, considered to be one of the most active volcanos in the Canary Islands.
+The 2021 La Palma eruption is coming from Cumbre Vieja (“Old Peak”), considered to be one of the most active volcanos in the Canary Islands.
 Footage from local and international media shows the current eruption of red-hot lava and dust emanating from the Cumbre Vieja National Park in the south of the island.
 This volcano erupted twice in the 20th century, in 1949 and again in 1971.
-So, before Sunday’s eruption, the last eruption of this volcano on La Palma was 50 years ago.
+So, before the September 19 eruption began, the last eruption of this volcano on La Palma was 50 years ago.
 The 1971 eruption lasted just over three weeks.

 Lava fills swimming pool, headed to sea